mabhijithn/channelselect/README.md

-# WESN Tools
-This project holds useful functions in emulation and analysis of Wireless EEG Sensor Networks [1].
+# Channel Selection in a least-squares (LS) problem
+This project has code implementing channel-selection in an LS problem.
+Originally implemented for channel-selection in auditory attention decoding (AAD) based on EEG [1], the functions can be used in selecting relevant channels in an LS problem using any multi-channel signal.

 ## Features
-1. Channel Selection: Selects the best N channels of A  which minimizes the following LS problem
+Utility-based channel Selection: Selects the best N channels of A  which minimizes the following LS problem

 	min_w ||Aw - b||^2

 	where, A is (T X M) matrix. w is a (M X 1) filter. b is the desired (T X 1) signal which we are looking to reconstruct using the solution of the above problem.

-	Currently supported methods:
-		1. Utility-based channel selection

 a.
 MATLAB version: channel_select.m